 PENDING CONTRACT AWARD

-Skill and Knowledge: Shall have the ability to troubleshoot malfunctions in various Aircrew Survival systems and be able to perform general Organizational Level maintenance and possess one or more of the specialties of the assigned aircraft below:
+Skill and Knowledge: Shall have the ability to troubleshoot and repair various aircraft systems and be able to perform general Organizational, Intermediate and/or Depot Level maintenance for the assigned aircraft below:

-Responsibility: Performs requirements in accordance with the procedures established in the PWS.
-Specifically performs preventative maintenance on assigned T/M/S aircraft ALSS assigned to the activity IAW T/M/S Maintenance Requirements Cards (MRC's) and approved directives.
-May perform services involving A&E material handling and shall have explosive handling personnel qualifications and certifications (QUAL/CERT) required IAW OPNAVINST 8023.24 when performing these duties.
+Responsibility: Performs requirements in accordance with the procedures established in the SOW/PWS.
 Performs diagnosis and corrective actions, disassembles, inspects, evaluates, and accomplishes necessary repairs, lays out work according to technical instructions and technical directives.
 Determines what repairs, modifications, and part replacements are required.
 May be required to verify work performed by another for which he/she is qualified to perform.

 Employment is contingent on a) your ability to provide appropriate proof of your identity and eligibility to work in the United States; (b) your references and any background check being satisfactory to the Company; (c) you successfully passing a pre-employment drug test; and d) your ability to get a required clearance by your effective start date, if needed; and (e) KAI commencing performance on this contract.See Job Description